☆ This is a collaborative post ☆

 To help you get started, here are 6 tips for saving money for your home improvements:

-Make Sure Your Focusing On The Essentials
+Make Sure You Focus On The Essentials

 One of the best ways to start saving money for home improvements is to ensure you’re only focussing on buying the essentials.
 Whilst it is a great feeling to treat yourself every now and again, often spending habits can get way out of hand.
 Take it back to basics, strip back all of the things you no longer need to buy and watch as your savings pot gets bigger and bigger.
 For tips and tricks on how to cut down on the non-essentials, you can visit this guide here.